Looking For Safe Investments with High Returns?

 As highlighted above, there are some downfalls to using this method.
 It’s essential to keep in mind that this is not a get rich quick strategy.
 If used correctly, it could potentially take you from earning 1% interest to 2.5% interest, including insurance fees.
 Despite the negatives of a MEC, you may be able to make a little extra interest on your money for minimal risk.

 Talk to a Pro about Safe Options

 Talk to your advisor and see if a MEC may fit into your plan.
 It may be the saving vehicle you have been looking for, or it may be something you should steer clear of.
 Remember, not every financial product is a good fit for every financial plan.
 Determine what will work for you and help you reach your financial goals.

 Some Words of caution

 Some advisors and savers are confusing short-term fixed annuities with a guaranteed interest rate with annuities that offer an income account value that may grow at a declared rate.
-It is very important that potential savers ask if their full account value will be available at the end of the term.
-If possible ask for an illustration.
+It is essential that potential savers ask if their full account value will be available at the end of the term.
+If possible, ask for an illustration.

 Additionally, some annuities offer a declared rate in the first year than in year two they may allow lowering the rate.
 Always ask how long the interest rate will last.